Social Media Learning as a Pedagogical Tool: Twitter and Engagement in Civic Dialogue and Public Policy

 Section on webpage: Feminist Pedagogy – Online

-Tenets: Building equity, trust, mutual respect, and support.
-Promoting cooperative learning.
-Examining how gender, intersecting with other social categories, structures our lives, learning, and knowledge production, access to resources and information.
-Honoring diversity and lived experiences through intersectional approaches.
-Considering alternative histories and narratives.
+Tenets: Promoting cooperative learning.
+Presenting knowledge as constructed.
 Humanizing online teaching/learning.
 Creating cultures of care in online classrooms.
+Examining (dis)embodiment in virtual teaching/learning.
 Using technology intentionally to build communities and enhance learning.

 Section on webpage: Feminist Pedagogy – Online